Today is Presidents’ Day in the United States. If you didn’t know, President Nixon started Presidents’ Day to honor all past presidents of the U.S.

 Barack Obama

-Obama was the 44th president of the United States and the nation’s first black president, was a statesman, a lawyer, a law and order man and a politician.
+Obama was the forty-fourth president of the United States and the nation’s first Black president.
+He was a statesman, lawyer, advocate for law and order, and politician.

 You are missing some presidents who were lawyers.